Emq17/osTicket-Post-Installation-Configuration/README.md

 <h2>Prerequisites</h2>

-- _This walkthrough assumes that you went through the <a href="https://github.com/Emq17/osTicket-Prerequisites-and-Installation/tree/main">"Prerequisites and Installation"</a> demonstration to get inside osTicket_
+- _This walkthrough assumes that you went through the <a href="https://github.com/Emq17/osTicket-Prerequisites-and-Installation/tree/main">"Prerequisites and Installation"</a> demonstration to successfully install osTicket_

 <h1>Configuration Steps</h1>